The Cliff Railway as it was called in 1904

 I have seen quite a few photos showing that they planted trees between the two sets of tracks, but imagine they would have had to pull them out when they grew to any size.

-This one is dated 1915, the year my mother was born.
+This one is dated 1915, the year my mother was born in Etchinghill.
+No, not in the workhouse there, they lived in a cottage in the village.

-And back over to the West lift again with a couple taking a stroll along Madeira Walk in 1911.
+And back over to the Majestic lift again with a couple taking a stroll along Madeira Walk in 1911.

 Home